Bittu5134/random/Edible-Biomes/README.md

 <summary>Ice Spikes</summary>

 This will be the final boss fight
-Make sure to not damage the nearby area because then it wont look good.
+Make sure not to damage the nearby area because it won't look good.
-First destroy the 3 crystals near the Alchemy Circle on top of the tall pillars Then use the Fork to eat the biome(please go underground dont damage hte top land) After that its just wait and watch. make sure to watch the Boss from little far away
+First, destroy the 3 crystals near the Alchemy Circle on top of the tall pillars Then use the Fork to eat the biome(please go underground don't damage the top land) After that, it's wait and watch. make sure to watch the Boss from a little far away

 The rest will be done automatically
 </details>